ferranfg/mpl-publisher/readme.txt

 = 2.13.0 =
 - Add a "voice name" field to change the default audiobook voice.
 Fixes: https://wordpress.org/support/topic/audio-book-voice-option/
-- Fix the featured image not displayed in certain circumstances
+- Add Post author and post date at the beginning of every chapter

 = 2.12.0 =
 - Add a "Clone book" button to easily create books based on previous settings